10.2. Perspective Projection Model¶

 Note

-The value of is often set to 1, in which case, is said to be a normalized camera matrix.
+The value of is often set to 1, in which case,

 The MVTB has objects that model the projection of points onto an image plane of cameras with known parameters.